pranabekka/pranabekka.github.io/content/bean-troduction.md

 ```

 Notice how the backticks don't specify code,
-but instead mark the boundaries of the tagged (summary) block.
+but instead mark the boundaries of the tagged (summary) content.

-Bean also has some syntax sugar for blocks.
+Bean also has some syntax sugar for tags.
 To create a div with a specific class,
 you can simply use `[.class-name]`.
 The same goes for IDs.